blue-prism/SSH.NET/README.md

 # SSH.NET
-This is a VBO wrapper for SSH.NET which is a Secure Shell (SSH) library for .NET.
+A BluePrism VBO wrapper for SSH.NET which is a Secure Shell (SSH) library for .NET.
 The source code of SSH.NET can be found at https://github.com/sshnet/SSH.NET

 ## Usage
 The asset provides following actions.
 Further actions may be added in the future